olgawoschitz/bci-emotiv-pygame-fruitrally/README.md

     - lemon: Icon made by Freepik from www.flaticon.com
     - orange: Icon made by Smashicons from www.flaticon.com
     - pineapple: Icon made by Freepik from www.flaticon.com
-    - shopping card: Icon made by iconixar from www.flaticon.com
+    - shopping cart: Icon made by iconixar from www.flaticon.com

 - backgrounds and menu pictures created by Olga Zharikova